ECE3400Team17/ECE3400_Team17/lab3.md

        assign highlighted_x = GPIO_0_D[33];
        assign highlighted_y = GPIO_0_D[31];
 ```
-### Correctly updating a 4-bit array dependent on the inputsWe divide the screen into 4 parts with the background in black and display blue in the chosen part.
+### Correctly updating a 4-bit array dependent on the inputs

+We divide the screen into 4 parts with the background in black and display blue in the chosen part.
 We use two switches to control the location,one for x, one for y.
 [0,0] represents up-left, [0,1] represents up-right, [1,0] represents down-left, [1,1] represents down-left. the chosen part will display blue otherwise it’s in black.
 ```
 always @ (posedge CLOCK_25) begin
         pixel_grid[0][0] <= (highlighted_x==0 && highlighted_y==0)?
 8'b000_000_11 : 8'b000_000_00;